-4.16 Are there any other observations relating to the fire safety management of the building?

-Observation It could not be confirmed, that there are suitable procedures in place for: a) Advising the F&RS of any interruptions to the availability of facilities provided for their use and benefit, which will last for more than twenty four hours. b) Advising residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS.

-Action a) The F&RS of any facilitie s provided for their use esponsible Person should establish, record and implement a procedure for reliably advising: or benefit that will be unavailable for a period of more than twenty four hours. inspections of facilities provided for the use and benefit of the F&RS.

-Priority Medium Target Date 14th March 2024
+4. 4.16 Are there any other observations relating to the fire safety management of the building?
+Observation It could not be confirmed, that there are suitable procedures in place, for; a) Advising the F&RS of any interruptions to the availability of facilities provided for their use and benefit, which will last for more than twenty four hours. b) Advising residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS 1 Action As part of their fire safety management plan, the Responsible Person should establish, record and implement a procedure for reliably advising; a) The F&RS of any facilities provided for their use or benefit that will be unavailable for a period of more than twenty four hours. b) Residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS.
+Priority Medium Target Date Responsible Person Cost Comments

-Responsible Cost

-Person 0031

-Comments

-5.32 Are there a 5.32 Are there any other observations relating to the fire safety records and information management of the building?
-Observation Fire doors in the common painspections. arts do not appear to be subject to adequate quarterly inspection.
-This conclusion is based on: The lack of documented records of It appears that flat entrance inspections. fire doors are not subjec ct to adequate annual inspection.
-This conclusion is based on: The lack of documented records of Implement and record quarterly checks of fire doors in the common parts and record the findings of those checks.
-Action Implement and record annual checks of flat entrance fire doors and record the doors that were checked, the findings of those checks, which doors were not checked and the reason why they weren't.
-Also record what steps have been taken to gain access to flat entrance doors, as a record of due diligence.
-Priority Medium Target Date 14th March 2024 14th March 2024 Responsible Cost Person 0051 Comments
+5. 5.32 Are there any other observations relating to the fire safety records and information management of the building?
+Observation Fire doors in the common pa inspections. do not appear to be subject to adequate quarterly inspection.
+This conclusion is based on; The lack of documented records of It appears that flat entrance f inspections. e doors are not subject to adequate annual inspection.
+This conclusion is based on; The lack of documented records of 1 Action Implement and record quarterly checks of fire doors in the common parts and record the findings of those checks.
+Implement and record annual checks of flat entrance fire doors and record the doors that were checked, the findings of those checks, which d checked and the reason why they weren't.
+Also record what steps have been taken to gain access to flat entrance doors, as a record of due d Priority Medium Target Date Responsible Person Cost Comments